 - Buy plastic.
 It often isn’t reusable or durable.
 The lightweight metal is the way to go here.

 A Survival shelter will vary a lot from bag to bag.
 It depends on your climate, family situation, and preferences.
 You must protect yourself and your family from the environment and maintain the proper core body temperature.
 However, there are lots of ways to accomplish that.

 You’ll likely need something to sleep under, in, and on.
 Then, you’ll be protected from all sides.

-At the very least, we recommend multiple sets of clothes, cordage, a tarp, and a knife.
+At the very least, we recommend multiple sets of clothes, cordage, a waterproof tarp, a few tent stakes, and a survival blanket.
 The clothes will help you remain protected, and the tarp can be rigged into many different shelters.
-Blake utilizes a tarp on most of his bushcraft outings.
+Blake utilizes a tarp on most of his bushcraft camping outings.